phoenixframework/phoenix/docs/introduction/overview.md

  - PubSub
     - underlies the channel layer and allows clients to subscribe to *topics*
     - abstracts the underlying pubsub adapter for third-party pubsub integration

+## Phoenix Layers

+We just covered the internal parts that make up Phoenix, but its important to remember Phoenix itself is actually the top layer of a multi-layer system designed to be modular and flexible.
+The other layers include Cowboy, Plug, and Ecto.

+### Cowboy

+By default, the web server used by Phoenix (and Plug) is Cowboy.
+It is uncommon to interface with Cowboy directly when using Phoenix.
+If you do require using Cowboy directly, please refer to the [Cowboy documentation](https://ninenines.eu/docs/en/cowboy/1.0/guide/).

 ### Plug